yasirshah-analyst/south-electronics-quality-analysis/Readme.md

 ---

 ## 🗂️ Dataset
+This project uses a **synthetic retail sales dataset** generated with the assistance of the **DeepSeek AI platform** for portfolio and learning purposes.

+The dataset was intentionally designed to simulate a realistic retail environment with return and customer satisfaction patterns suitable for SQL analysis, and Power BI dashboard development.

 - **400 order-level transactions**
 - Columns: `OrderID`, `OrderDate`, `Region`, `Store`, `Category`, `SubCategory`, `Product`, `Channel`, `UnitsSold`, `UnitPrice`, `DiscountPct`, `Revenue`, `Profit`, `Returned`, `CustomerSatisfaction`, `CustomerID`, `PaymentMethod`